Lavo Kingdom: Rivalry with the Qian and the founding of Lavo: 6th–7th c.

-The Mon people of Lavo
+The Mon polity: 7th–9th c.

 Prang Khaek, a Chalukya style complex, built around the 9-10th century.

 A plan of Narai's new capital complex of Lopburi ("Louvo" in French sources).

-According to the Northern Thai Chronicles, Lavo was founded by Kalavarnadisharaja, who came from Takkasila in 648 CE, a year after Dvaravati made Tou Yuan its vassal.
-Kalavarnadisharaja was a son of Kakabhadra, king of Takkasila (it is assumed that the city was Nakhon Chai Si of Kamalanka) who set the new era, Chula Sakarat in 638 CE.
-The era was used by the Siamese and the Burmese until the 19th century.
-His son, Phraya Kalavarnadisharaja founded the city a decade later.
+The Northern Thai Chronicles give the founding from another tradition.
+In them Lavo is founded by Kalavarnadisharaja, who came from Takkasila in 648, a year after Dvaravati made Tou Yuan its vassal.
+He was a son of Kakabhadra, king of Takkasila, a city assumed to be Nakhon Chai Si of Kamalanka, who set the Chula Sakarat era in 638, which the Siamese and Burmese kept until the 19th century.

-Evidence from stone inscriptions found in ancient Mon script in Northern and Central Thailand confirms that the main population of Lavo and Haripuñjaya mandalas is likely to be the same ethnic group, the "Mon people", or any ethnic group that uses the Austroasiatic languages.
-Due to the royal blood relations, these two states maintained a good relationship for the first 300 years.
+Stone inscriptions in ancient Mon script from northern and central Thailand indicate that the Lavo and Haripuñjaya mandalas were probably populated by the same group, the "Mon" or another Austroasiatic-speaking people.
+Dynastic ties kept the two on good terms for the first 300 years.